keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-19-lambdas-are-better-than-procs.md

 ### Conclusion

-There is a principle in software engineering, but I can't name it.
-These phrases come to mind: "limit things to the narrowest possible scope", "specify things with minimal ambiguity", "use language features that minimize the risk of errors".
+Here are some principles I've learned to code by:

+* prefer simplicity to complexity
+* limit things to the narrowest possible scope
+* specify things with minimal ambiguity
+* use language features that minimize the risk of errors

-Based on everything said so far, the lambda variant of Proc is clearly the winner.
+Regarding everything said so far, the lambda wins over the proc.
+There is no reason to use a proc unless you specifically need the odd and potentially hazardous behaviors specified above.

-You may think you don't need the added protection of the lambda.
+You may think it will never matter in your case.
 Maybe you're never calling the lambda yourself, but passing it to a framework such as Rails that is doing all the calling.
 Nevertheless, if given the added protection for free, why would you _not_ want it?
 Especially since the `->` notation is somewhat pictorial and more concise?

 ----

 ### Footnotes

-(1) Other articles and a conference talk include:
+(1) There are many good resources; here are some that I have produced (articles and a conference talk):

 * [Using Lambdas to Simplify Varying Behaviors in Your Code](https://dev.to/keithrbennett/using-lambdas-to-simplify-varying-behaviors-in-your-code-1d5ff)
 * [Ruby Enumerables Make Your Code Short and Sweet](https://dev.to/keithrbennett/ruby-enumerables-make-your-code-short-and-sweet-2nl0)
 * [Functional Programming in Ruby](https://www.youtube.com/watch?v=nGEy-vFJCSE), video of a talk given at Functional Conf in Bangalore, India in 2014